Unexplained Diarrhea & No Other Symptoms: 9 causes Explained by a Gastroenterologist.

 Unexplained diarrhea is one of the challenging medical conditions in diagnosis.
 It becomes more challenging when no other symptom exists with it.

 Unexplained diarrhea without abdominal pain or other symptoms cannot be attributed to irritable bowel syndrome.
-This is because abdominal pain is a cardinal symptom in IBS.
+This is because abdominal pain is a cardinal symptom of IBS.

 So, today we will explain the possible causes of unexplained diarrhea with no other symptoms.